Third Indochina War

-In Laos, an insurgency continued until 2007, with the government being supported by both China and Vietnam.
+In Laos, an insurgency is still ongoing, though to a lesser extent since 2007, with the government being supported by both China and Vietnam.

 Background

 Soviet-Chinese discord

 After Joseph Stalin's death in 1953, Nikita Khrushchev became leader of the Soviet Union.
 His denouncement of Stalin and his purges, the introduction of more moderate communist policies and foreign policy of peaceful coexistence with the West angered China's leadership.
-Mao Zedong had been following a strict Stalinistic course, that insisted on the cult of personality as a unifying force of the nation.
+Mao Zedong had been following a strict Stalinist course, that insisted on the cult of personality as a unifying force of the nation.
 Disagreements over technical assistance for developing China's nuclear weapons and basic economic policies further alienated the Soviets and the Chinese as opposing forces of communist influence across the globe.
 As decolonization movements began to pick up speed in the 1960s and many such countries descended into violence, both of the communist powers competed for political control of the various nations or competing factions in ongoing civil war fights.
 Ever more diverging Chinese and Soviet strategic and political doctrines had increased the Sino-Soviet split of the mid-1950s.

 Political developments during the Vietnam War

 The Democratic Republic of Vietnam (North Vietnam), which had chosen to ally with the USSR, justified incursions into neighbouring Laos and Cambodia during the Second Indochinese War by reference to the international nature of communist revolution, where "Indochina is a single strategic unit, a single battlefield" and the Vietnam People's Army's pivotal role in bringing this about.
 However, this internationalism was obstructed by complicated regional historical realities, such as the "timeless oppositions between the Chinese and the Vietnamese on the one hand and the Vietnamese and the Khmers on the other".
 North Vietnam intervened in the civil war between the Royal Lao Army and the communist Pathet Lao until the establishment of the Lao People's Democratic Republic and the "Treaty of Friendship and Cooperation" signed in July 1977.
 Permanently stationed North Vietnamese troops secured and maintained vital supply routes and strategic staging sites (Ho Chi Minh trail).
 From 1958 on, Northern and Southern Vietnamese combat troops also began to infiltrate the remote jungles of eastern Cambodia where they continued the Ho Chi Minh trail.
 The Cambodian communist insurgents had joined these sanctuaries during the late 1960s.
 Although co-operation took place, the Khmer communists did not adopt modern socialist doctrines and eventually allied with China.

 The complete American withdrawal instantaneously eliminated the principal and common adversary of all the communist powers.
 The communist regimes of Cambodia, Vietnam and Laos pledged allegiance with one of these two opposing factions.
-The ensuing hostilities were fuelled by century-old animosities between Vietnam and Cambodia, and – particularly – Vietnam and China.